Find a boat ramp

 Approximately 2km from signpost on Lee Point Road - Buffalo Creek provides access to Shoal Bay.|

 Secure parking is available approximately 70 metres from the boat ramp.
-It is free.
+It's free.
 You must call for access when you arrive.

 |All tides at ramp - no access through Buffalo Creek mouth below 4m|